neon-sunset/Pinecone.NET/README.md

     await pinecone.CreateIndex(indexName, 1536, Metric.Cosine);
 }

-// Get an index by name
+// Get the Pinecone index by name (uses gRPC by default).
+// The index client is thread-safe, consider caching and/or
-using var index = await pinecone.GetIndex(indexName);
+// injecting it as a singleton into your DI container. using var index = await pinecone.GetIndex(indexName);

 // Configure an index